box-id/config_helpers/README.md

   auth: get_env("MQTT_AUTH", non_prod: "dummy"),
 ```

-For `System.get_env/2`, empty environemnt variables (returned as empty strings) count as being set.
+For `System.get_env/2`, empty environment variables (returned as empty strings) count as being set.
 This can be
 intentional, but it can also happen by accident at shell level when exporting undefined variables.

-To avoid mistakes, we've chosen to require explicit opt in to allow empty variables using the `allow_empty: true` option.
+To avoid mistakes, we've chosen to require explicit opt in to allow empty variables using the `allow_empty: true`
-By default, empty environment variables count as nonexistant.
+option.
+By default, empty environment variables count as nonexistent.

 ### Types